randall77/hprof/README.md

 Runtime patch: https://codereview.appspot.com/37540043/

-You call debug.DumpHeap(fd uintptr) to write a heap dump to the given file descriptor from within your Go program (that's runtime/debug).
+You call debug.WriteHeapDump(fd uintptr) to write a heap dump to the given file descriptor from within your Go program (that's runtime/debug).

 The code in this directory is for a hprof utility which converts